27 August 2020

 As we get older, traditional baths and showers can become uncomortable, unsafe and difficult to use, especially for those who struggle with mobility.

 As a nation of bath lovers, many of us still will want to be able to enjoy a relaxing soak, so naturally consider installing a walk-in bath as a safer alternative.
 However there is a whole range of accessible shower solutions available that we encourage you to also think through as both solutions present different features and benefits.

 The truth is, and depending on your individual requirements, one solution may better lend itself to your specific, long term, bathing needs than the other and the aim of this article is to highlight those differences, there benefits and drawbacks, so you can make an informed decision.

-A walk-in bath is simply a bath that includes a hinged pressure sealed door that allows the user to enter without having to step over the side.
+Walk-in easy access baths are simply a bath that includes a hinged pressure sealed door that allows the user to enter without having to step over the side.
 With a wide range of options available, covering:

 > And Added Extras